Best mountain bike pedals - the best options from XC to Enduro

 The cleat is the part of the clipless pedal system that attaches to the underside of the sole of your riding shoe.
 They are not always cross-brand compatible so you need to make sure you use the correct cleat to fit the design of your pedal.

 Most riders line the cleat straight with the shoe.
-Angling the cleat slightly inwards towards the cranks and frame in other words slightly pointing to your big toe so it will unclip sooner.
-The incorrect or unnatural positioning of a cleat may result in some unwanted aches and pains, especially around your knee.
+Angling the cleat slightly inboard of the cranks and frame will ensure you unclip sooner.
+The incorrect positioning of a cleat may result in some unwanted aches and pains, especially around your knee.

-The only other point worth considering is to make sure that your cleat bolts are correctly tightened.
+Another point to consider is that your cleat bolts are correctly tightened.
 They should be tightened alternately until they reach the correct tightness and won't move.
 Test them before setting out on a ride and readjust if they don't feel right.
-It is worth periodically checking your cleats in both shoes for wear and to ensure that the bolts are tight.
+It is worth periodically checking your cleats in both shoes for wear and to ensure the bolts are tight.